-Crystallized intelligence describes the acquired knowledge.
+Crystallized intelligence describes acquired knowledge.
 This knowledge is culture-specific with respect to knowledge contents and possible experiences.
-Crystallized intelligence has its peak during adolescence and usually remains constant even in old age.
+Crystallized intelligence peaks during adolescence and usually remains constant even in old age.

 Changes in Intelligence

-The proportion of older people in the population continually increases and understanding the development of intelligence in old age is becoming a focus of medicine and research.
-Old people astonishingly differ in their degree of cognitive abilities.
-For the most part, not age is crucial but rather training.
+The proportion of older people in the population is continually increasing and understanding the development of intelligence in old age is becoming a focus of medicine and research.
+Old people notably differ in their degree of cognitive abilities.
+For the most part, training, not age, is crucial.

 Measuring Intelligence: Intelligence Tests

-Intelligence tests are psychological methods for the assessment of cognitive performances or of intelligence, characterized as intelligence quotient.
-They are always standardized to a group, meaning that the results of the tests have a normal distribution in a certain population and the result of an individual is always a comparison with other individuals within this group.
+Intelligence tests are psychological methods for assessing cognitive performances or intelligence, which is characterized as IQ.
+These tests are always standardized to a group, meaning that the results of the tests have a normal distribution in a certain population and the result of an individual is always a comparison with other individuals within this group.

 To date, the Wechsler Intelligence Scale for Children (WISC) and adults (WAIS), developed by the psychologist David Wechsler, is the most commonly used intelligence test.
 It is based on the general factor by Spearman and is broadly divided into a verbal subtest and a performance subtest.
-Accordingly, a verbal IQ and a performance IQ is calculated; their mean make the full scale IQ.
+Accordingly, a verbal IQ and a performance IQ are calculated; their mean makes the full-scale IQ.

 The different subtests test for:

-The test is suitable for the assessment of the general cognitive state of development and for the examination of age-, environment-, or disease-related performance impairments in specific areas.
+The test is suitable for assessing the general cognitive state of development and for the examination of age-, environment-, or disease-related performance impairments in specific areas.

-The WIS represents an individual test: a subject acts with an examiner.
-The test takes about 60-90 minutes.
+WIS represents an individual test where a subject is tested by an examiner.
+The test takes about 60–90 minutes.
 In order to ensure the objectivity of the administration, the examiner follows highly standardized instructions.
-Furthermore, the WIS expresses a culture-independent assessment of intelligence.
+Furthermore, WIS expresses a culture-independent assessment of intelligence.

-The mean of the WIS is at 100 points, the standard deviation is at 15 points and its design precludes gender differences.
-Furthermore, there are versions for adults, school children and preschool children.
+The mean WIS score is 100 points, the standard deviation is 15 points, and its design precludes gender differences.
+Furthermore, there are versions for adults, school children, and preschool children.
 The IQ is taken from the averaged verbal and performance subtests.

 - Information: What is the capital of France?

-- Comprehension: What is the thing you do if you find an injured person laying on the sidewalk?
+- Comprehension: What do you do if you find an injured person lying on the sidewalk?

-- Arithmetic: John bought three books for five dollars each, and paid ten percent sales tax.
-How much did he pay all together?
+- Arithmetic: John bought 3 books for 5 dollars each, and paid a 10% sales tax.
+How much did he pay altogether?

 - Similarities: How are a snake and an alligator alike?

-- Digit Span: The subject hears a number string once (e. g.
-7 4 9 7 2) and has to verbally repeat it forward or backwards.
+- Digit span: The subject hears a number string once (e.g. 7 4 9 7 2) and has to verbally repeat it forward or backward.

 - Vocabulary: What is the meaning of the word ‘articulate’?

-- Digit-Symbol Coding: The subject receives a code which should help to assign specific symbols to specific numbers (e. g.
-1, 2, 3, 4).
+- Digit-symbol coding: The subject receives a code that should help to assign specific symbols to specific numbers (e.g. 1, 2, 3, 4).

-- Picture Arrangement: A quantity of jumbled up pictures (e.g. comics) have to be arranged in chronological order so that they make an intelligible story.
+- Picture arrangement: A quantity of jumbled up pictures (e.g. comics) have to be arranged in chronological order so that they make up an intelligible story.

-The Intelligence Structure Test is based on the multiple-factor theory by Thurstone and is designed to be a group test which can be taken individually.
-It comprises a verbal, figural and numerical subtest; a newer version of the IST 2000 also tests for memory.
-From the verbal, figural and numerical factors, a secondary factor reasoning is calculated.
-The administration of the IST lasts around 90 minutes and can be taken by pen and paper or on the computer.
+The Intelligence Structure Test (IST) is based on the multiple-factor theory by Thurstone and is designed to be a group test that can be taken individually.
+It comprises verbal, pictorial, and numerical subtests; a newer version of IST 2000 also tests for memory.
+From the verbal, pictorial, and numerical factors, a secondary factor—reasoning is calculated.
+The administration of IST lasts around 90 minutes and can be taken by pen and paper or on the computer.

-The objectivity of the IST is very high, because the subjects work individually without any interference of an examiner.
+The objectivity of IST is very high because the subjects work individually without the interference of an examiner.

-The mean is at 100 points, the standard deviation is 10 points.
-An overall IQ cannot be determined from the IST; it only yields values for the separate subtests.
+The mean IST score is 100 points and the standard deviation is 10 points.
+An overall IQ cannot be determined from IST; it only yields values for the separate subtests.

-The Culture Fair Test is based on Cattell’s model of crystallized and fluid intelligence.
+The culture fair test is based on Cattell’s model of crystallized and fluid intelligence.
 The test assesses culture-independent fluid intelligence.
-It consists of the four nonverbal subtests Series, Classifications, Matrices and Conditions.
+It consists of the 4 nonverbal subtests—series, classifications, matrices, and conditions.

 Progressive matrices test by Raven (1936)

-The Progressive Matrices Test by Raven is a nonverbal multiple-choice intelligence test.
-During World War II, every draftee was tested with the Progressive Matrices Test, independent of literacy.
+The progressive matrices test by Raven is a nonverbal multiple-choice intelligence test.
+During World War II, every draftee underwent the progressive matrices test, independent of literacy.
 The tasks of the test are based on understanding a present pattern and selecting the missing piece from a series of several provided pieces.
-There are three different types of matrices: Standard, Colored and Advanced Matrices.
+There are 3 different types of matrices: standard, colored, and advanced matrices.

-In 2007, two studies concluded that people with Asperger Syndrome or classic Autism achieve averagely higher scores on the Progressive Matrices Test than on the WIS.
+In 2007, 2 studies concluded that people with Asperger syndrome or classic autism achieve higher scores on average on the progressive matrices test than on WIS.

 Intelligence and Achievement

-The question why intelligence should be assessed at all is associated with the prediction of achievement variables: achievement in school, at work, in academics.
-Students are divided into two groups, according to their achievements and their intelligence:
+The reason for assessments of intelligence is associated with the prediction of achievement variables: achievement in school, at work, in academics, etc. Students are divided into 2 groups, according to their achievements and intelligence:

 - Underachiever: Achievement is not as high as expected (frequent cause: motivational deficits).

-- Overachiever: Achievement is higher than expected (frequent cause: high conformity, ambition and efforts).
+- Overachiever: Achievement is higher than expected (frequent cause: high conformity, ambition, and effort).

 Excursus: The Dunning-Kruger Effect

-In their studies, Dunning and Kruger were able to identify certain characteristics that can typically be found in individuals who are unconsciously incompetent.
-Incompetent people:
+In their studies, Dunning and Kruger were able to identify certain characteristics that are typically found in individuals who are unconsciously incompetent.